adrahon/vagrant-kvm/README.md

 $ bundle exec rake box:remove
 ```

+Supported ruby version is 2.0.x on vagrant 1.4.0 and later.
+You may need to use a recent OS version for development base such as Ubuntu Saucy(13.10), Trusy(14.04) or Fedora 19,20.
 If you're Mac user and you have Vagrant and VMware Fusion, you can use bundled box for development.
 See `spec/Vagrantfile` for details.
 If you're Linux user(of cource, you try to use KVM), You are lucky to run development version of vagrant-kvm on Vagrant, QEMU/KVM and vagrant-kvm itself.
 You can use bundled box for development.
 See `spec/Vagrantfile` for details.